mcneel/developer.rhino3d.com/content/en/guides/opennurbs/getting-started/index.md

 The openNURBS C++ toolkit has been successfully used with the following compilers:

-- *Microsoft Visual Studio 2019*: to build openNURBS and the examples with *Visual Studio 2019*, use the solution *opennurbs_public.sln*.
+- A version of *Microsoft Visual Studio* that includes the Visual Studio 2019 (v142) platform toolset.
+Thus, you can use either Visual Studio 2022 or Visual Studio 2019.
+To build openNURBS and the examples with **Microsoft Visual Studio*, use the solution *opennurbs_public.sln*.

 To use C++ opennurbs in your Visual Studio project: